ibm-cloud-docs/vpc/storage_overview.md

 ## {{site.data.keyword.block_storage_is_short}}
 {: #vpc-block-storage-overview}

 {{site.data.keyword.block_storage_is_full}} provides hypervisor-mounted, high-performance data storage for your virtual server instances that you can provision within a VPC.
-The VPC infrastructure provides rapid scaling across zones and extra performance and security.
+The VPC infrastructure provides rapid scaling across zones and more performance and security.

 By using this service, you can: